marcopaglio/BookingApp/README.md

 - `-Ppitest` adds mutation testing.
 BookingApp project already provides mutation testing results on the [website](https://marcopaglio.github.io/BookingApp/pit-reports/index.html), but you can see them yourself once the execution finishes at `/booking-report/target/pit-reports/index.html`.

 - `-Pdocker` dockerizes the application.
-The Docker image created is named `booking-app` and it is checked with both MongoDB and PostgreSQL.
+The Docker image created is named `booking-app` and it is verified with both MongoDB and PostgreSQL.

   > :pencil: **Note**: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Build from Eclipse

 You can also build the BookingApp project using launch files from Eclipse.
 They are located into `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` inside `launches` folders.
 Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration to start the build.<br>

 Launch file naming convention consists of a radix that is the module name, and a suffix that indicates what the build does in particular:

 | Suffix | What it does |